amrelabbasy11/Weather_App/README.md

 - inventory: Ansible inventory file listing the target Vagrant hosts.
 - keys: Directory storing private keys for secure Jenkins access to the Vagrant machines.
 - Jenkinsfile: Defines the CI/CD pipeline steps for Jenkins automation.
+- k8s: Directory containing Kubernetes manifests (YAML files) for deploying and managing the application in a Kubernetes cluster.

 # Dependencies
 Ensure the following are installed: